dgvivero/lambdatolambda/README.md

 First install Serveless FrameWork, we are going to use it to test and deploy ours app.
 `npm install -g serverless`
-Then we also need serverless-offline plugin, and all the necesary dependencies so get it run:
+Then we also need serverless-offline plugin, and all it dependencies

 `npm install`
 * Configuration
 * Dependencies
 * Database configuration
 * How to run tests
+`sls invoke local test`
 * Deployment instructions
+`sls deploy -s dev`
+Now we can invoke the “putsqs” function by running the following commands:
+`sls invoke -f putsqs`
+`sls logs -f putsqs`
+`sls logs -f getsqs`
 ### Contribution guidelines ###

 * Writing tests